Does the Victorian era fascinate you?

 With 50,000 items in its collection, be ready to not be able to appreciate everything in one visit.

-The museum does have a heavy focus on 19th and 20th century American artists, but the collection spans 5,000 years of artistic history.
+The Wadsworth Atheneum Museum does have a heavy focus on 19th and 20th century American artists, but the collection spans 5,000 years of artistic history.

 Some of the major artistic draws include the museum’s collections of: